The German Shepherd is one of the most popular dog breeds and for all the right reasons!

 Or otherwise known as Bloat, is a life-threatening condition which affects large dogs with deep chests.
-The condition may develop if your dog is fed only one but large meal per day, eats fast, drinks large volumes of water right after eating, or exercises strenuously after eating.
+The condition may develop if your dog is fed only one but large meal per day, eats fast, drinks large volumes of water right after eating or exercises strenuously after eating.

-Bloat causes filling of the stomach with air or gas and it can turn fatal if the dog twists.
+Bloat causes filling of the stomach with air or gas, and it can turn fatal if the dog twists.
 As it is impossible to throw-up air, it will continue to cause problems with blood circulation and the heart, which may further lead to shock.
 If you cannot react immediately, your dog may even die!
 Be mindful towards your dog’s behavior!
 If you notice a swollen abdomen in your dog, or if drooling is excessive, tries to throw up without actually throwing up or he seems restless, weak, depressed, and has a rapid heart rate – you should take your dog to the vet for a quick check up!

 This is a disease of the spinal cord, particularly the part which controls the rear legs in your dog.
-If you notice your dog being unable to move their rear legs or acting as if unaware where their rear legs are, you should consult your vet!
+If you notice your dog being unable to move their rear legs or acting as if unaware where their back legs are, you should consult your vet!

-It is a disease which progresses and may prevent your dog from walking, completely.
+It is a disease which progresses and may prevent your dog from walking, entirely.
 Many times the same symptoms have been linked to vitamin 12 or vitamin E deficiency, but if Degenerative Myelopathy is present, there is no treatment for the condition!

 EMI is another genetic disease which affects the pancreas, where the cells producing digestive enzymes are ruined.
 Because of the condition, your dog will no longer be able to absorb and digest food.
 Although, there is hope for this condition as pancreatic enzymes can be added to the dog’s food.
 And, with the correct supervision, your dog recovers!
 Simple blood tests will show whether the condition is present in your dog.
-Well-known symptoms include: loss of appetite, gas, change in stools, weight loss, and hunger.
+Well-known symptoms include loss of appetite, gas, change in stools, weight loss, and hunger.